nnunurs/data_mining_agh/README.md

 - `predict(self, X)`: Makes predictions for an array of samples.
 - `draw_tree(self, node=None, depth=0)`: Prints the structure of the tree.
 - `evaluate(self, X, y, test_size=0.2, random_state=42)`: Evaluates the model on a given dataset by splitting it into training and testing sets, training the model, making predictions, and calculating the accuracy.

+#### Example

+Run `example.py` to see the Decision Tree Classifier in action.
+The script loads the Iris dataset, trains the model, makes predictions, visualizes the tree structure, and evaluates the model's performance.